JakeSteam/blog-personal/_drafts/2022-12-10-reviewing-every-jingle-jam-steam-game.md

 intro to the bundle, yogscast, what the post is

-mention all games played for a bit, info from steamdb.info, etc
+mention all games played for a bit, info from steamdb.info, etc. Mention just opinion based on liking them, not necessarily quality

+mention redeeming script https://www.reddit.com/r/Yogscast/comments/zadkdq/a_fast_way_to_redeem_all_jingle_jam_steam_codes/ but also "redeem steam wallet code"

 ## 5/5 Games